Destinations Italy The Dolomites

 Must ordercasunziei all'ampezzana · grilled meats

-This is where the Gaspari project started, twenty years before SanBrite earned its star.
-The menu is the simpler version of Riccardo's cooking — casunziei (beet ravioli) made with their own ricotta, grilled lamb and pork from their stable, salumi and butter and cheese all from the farm just behind.
-Open for lunch and dinner; lunch on the terrace in summer is the move.
-Reservations required.
-Closes most of November and mid-April to mid-May.
+SanBrite's casual sibling — the Gaspari family agriturismo at 1,800 metres in a larch wood off the road to Misurina, where the project started nearly two decades before the star.
+The simpler version of Riccardo's cooking: casunziei (beet ravioli with their own ricotta), grilled lamb and pork from their stable, all the butter, cheese, and salumi from the farm behind.
+Lunch on the terrace in summer is the move; closed most of November and mid-April to mid-May.

 Larieto wood · 1,800mAgriturismoLunch terrace